dannythehat/jobbuddy/README.md

   - **NEW**: Certificate management with file upload
   - **NEW**: Enhanced application tracking with timeline
   - **NEW**: Duplicate detection and prevention
+  - **NEW**: Response classification and monitoring endpoints
   - Database models for all entities
   - Security middleware and error handling
 - ✅ Database schema with PostgreSQL
-  - User, CV, JobPreference, Job, Application, Certificate models
+  - User, CV, JobPreference, Job, Application, Certificate, Response models
   - Proper relationships and constraints
   - **NEW**: Enhanced Application model with comprehensive tracking
   - **NEW**: Certificate model with file management
+  - **NEW**: Response model with AI classification
 - ✅ AI Services
   - OpenAI integration for CV parsing
   - Intelligent skill extraction
   - Job preference generation from CV data
   - AI-powered application content generation
   - Cover letter variations and optimization
+  - **NEW**: Email response classification and data extraction
 - ✅ File Processing
   - Multer file upload middleware
   - PDF text extraction